coder-mike/sublime-center-comment/readme.md

 # Sublime Center Comment

-A plugin for Sublime Text to center C/C++ style comments such this:
+A plugin for Sublime Text to center comments such this:

     // ----------------------------- Section Here -----------------------------

 This is particularly useful for headings and sections in code.

-It also works for C-like languages such as C#, Java, and JavaScript.

 ## Installation